Libya ceasefire: Both sides accuse each other of breaking truce | DW | 12.01.2020

-The troops loyal to Libya warlord Khalifa Haftar pledged to halt the attack on Tripoli but warned of a "harsh response" if the defenders violated the truce.
-The EU, Russia and Turkey were working to curb the fighting.
+The troops loyal to Libyan warlord Khalifa Haftar had pledged to halt the attack on Tripoli — but the UN-backed government in the capital accused their rivals of breaking the ceasefire.

-A ceasefire between warring factions in Libya was violated just hours after a truce was agreed by forces led by Libyan General Khalifa Haftar and their rivals, the UN-backed Government of National Accord (GNA), with both sides blaming each other.
+Libya's dueling factions accused each other of violating a ceasefire, just hours after a truce was agreed by the UN-backed Government of National Accord (GNA) and their main rivals led by ex-general Khalifa Haftar.

-The GNA accused Haftar's forces of violating the ceasefire in Tripoli minutes after the ceasefire was supposed to go into effect.
+The GNA accused Haftar's Libyan National Army (LNA) of breaching the ceasefire minutes after it began.

+The Tripoli-based government warned it would "respond violently and harshly" if Haftar's forces breached the agreement again.

 In the early hours Sunday, amid mounting international pressure, Haftar's forces declared a "conditional" ceasefire in their offensive to take Tripoli from their rivals, the UN-backed Government of National Accord (GNA).

-The truce went into effect early on Sunday, according to a spokesman for the Haftar-led Libyan National Army (LNA).
+The truce — proposed by Russia and Turkey — went into effect early on Sunday, according to a spokesman for the Haftar-led LNA.

-The LNA said it would maintain the truce in western parts of the country "provided that the other party abides by the ceasefire."
+The LNA, based in the east of Libya, had said it would maintain the internationally brokered truce in western parts of the country "provided that the other party abides by the ceasefire."

-LNA spokesman Ahmed Mismari also warned that "any breach will be met with a harsh response."
+LNA spokesman Ahmed Mismari had also warned that "any breach will be met with a harsh response."

 Read more: Who is Haftar, Libya's military strongman?